 Everyone feels tired at certain times and tiredness is often a normal, unavoidable part of everyday life.
-It is estimated that at any given time one in five of us will feel unusually tired, one in ten will be suffering from prolonged fatigue and more women than men will be suffering with it (Royal College of Psychiatrists).
+It is estimated that at any given time one in five of us will feel unusually tired, one in ten will be suffering from prolonged fatigue and more women than men will be suffering from it (Royal College of Psychiatrists).
 It might be a common problem, but it’s a serious one.
-Prolonged tiredness can be debilitating, depressing and interfere with our daily lives.
+Prolonged tiredness can be debilitating, and depressing and interfere with our daily lives.

 What can cause tiredness?

-Going to bed late, getting up early and nights of broken sleep can make you feel exhausted.
-Working long hard hours, going out too much, drinking alcohol, taking drugs, working shifts, generally expending more energy than you have will cause tiredness.
+Going to bed late, getting up early and having nights of broken sleep can make you feel exhausted.
+Working long hard hours, going out too much, drinking alcohol, taking drugs, working shifts, and generally expending more energy than you have will cause tiredness.
 There are times in our lives when we are more likely to be tired (recovering from illness, becoming parents and having young children, when we’re teenagers)

-Tiredness can also be a marker for underlying illness; a lack of iron, hypothyroidism, diabetes are all conditions that can cause symptoms of tiredness.
+Tiredness can also be a marker for underlying illness; a lack of iron, hypothyroidism and diabetes are all conditions that can cause symptoms of tiredness.
 If your tiredness is combined with other symptoms (heavy periods, weight loss, a change in bowel habits, hair loss, extreme thirst) or if your symptoms have been going on for a long time despite rest, see your GP.

 What can be done?